rescript-lang/rescript-compiler/docs/OCaml-call-JS.md

 (* f##field a b would think `field` as a method *)
 ```

-Note that if user make such a mistake, the type checker would complain it expect `Js.method` but have a
+> Note that if user make such a mistake, the type checker would complain it expect `Js.method` but have a
 function instead, so it is still sound and type safe.

-Currently `bs.obj` only supports plain JS object literal with no support of JS method, `class type` supports
-JS style method.
+Currently `bs.obj` only supports plain JS object literal with no support of JS method, `class type` (discussed later) supports JS style method.

 So,
 ```ocaml